mcpanic/photoshop-video/README.markdown

 # Directory Structure
-- archive: old prototypes for reference.
+- `archive`: old prototypes for reference.
-- css: all stylesheets.
+- `css`: all stylesheets.
-- img: all images and automatically-generated thumbnails for labels.
+- `img`: all images and automatically-generated thumbnails for labels.
-- js: all Javascript code resides here.
+- `js`: all Javascript code resides here.
 Third party libraries should be added to the `libs` directory.
-- video: all video files and their Youtube metadata files (.info.json).
+- `video`: all video files and their Youtube metadata files (.info.json).
 Subdirectories:
-	- ff: all Fast Forward summaries
+	- `ff`: all Fast Forward summaries
-	- sc: all Scene Clip summaries
+	- `sc`: all Scene Clip summaries
-	- scripts: scripts for downloading and processing videos
+	- `scripts`: scripts for downloading and processing videos
-	- thumbs: thumbnail sprites for the thumbnail preview feature in the video player
+	- `thumbs`: thumbnail sprites for the thumbnail preview feature in the video player

 # Web Server Setup Instruction